FDA approves GSK's drug Nucala for severe asthma

 "This approval offers patients with severe asthma an additional therapy when current treatments cannot maintain adequate control of their asthma," Dr. Badrul Chowdhury, director of the FDA's pulmonary, allergy and rheumatology products division, said in a statement.

-Analysts on average expect the drug to generate annual sales of $756 million by 2020, according to Thomson Reuters data.

 Nucala is administered once every four weeks by injection.
-The drug is a monoclonal antibody that inhibits interleukin-5, which helps regulate eosinophils, a type of white blood cell that contributes to asthma.
-The over-production of eosinophils can cause inflammation in the lungs, increasing the frequency of asthma attacks.
+The drug is a monoclonal antibody that reduces asthma attacks by lowering the levels of blood eosinophils, a type of white blood cell that contributes to asthma.

-Patients must also take other medications, including high-dose inhaled corticosteroids and at least one additional asthma drug.